mazes-80/doors/README.md

 minetest mod Doors Redo
 =========================

-This mod improves doors and adds a master key to control door states.

 Information
 -----------

-This mod must be named `doors` a improvement version of the built-in Doors mod also featured the player to craft a key tool which can be used on any of the registered doors to flip between states (open, owned, protected)
+This mod replaces the default `doors` mod and adds a new tool that can flip between (open, locked, protected) states of any door or trapdoor.
+Master keys can still be used to give players access to your locked doors.

 ![screenshot.jpg](screenshot.jpg)

 Tech information
 ----------------

-This mod overrides the default doors mod in minetest_game.

 #### Door States